jpg_20230225_220654_0000

 TO SUM UP:

 A few of the problems faced through the process are encryption of the request body which makes the process of exploiting SQLi harder, and so on.
-In a quest to find the solutions to the problems, we found out that SQL injection is possible and retrieved the data of the user using a Boolean-based payload injection.
+In a quest to find the solutions to the problems, we found out that SQL injection is possible and we could retrieved the data of the user.
 To automate this, we wrote a tamper script that is compatible with the application’s environment.
 And that’s how we were able to automate the SQL injection by bypassing client-side encryption.

 Comments are closed.